ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

        Deleting a compare exchange pair will remove ACID guarantees for transactions if the pair was set up to protect ACIDity.
        Only remove or edit these if you _truly_ know what you're doing.
-       If the key name starts with `rvn-atomic`, it is an [Atomic Guard](../../../client-api/operations/compare-exchange/atomic-guards) which RavenDB creates and maintains automatically to protect transacations.
+       If the key name starts with `rvn-atomic`, it is an [Atomic Guard](../../../client-api/operations/compare-exchange/atomic-guards) which RavenDB creates and maintains automatically in cluster-wide sessions to protect transactions.
        Do not remove Atomic Guards.
        {WARNING/}
     2. **Key**